godspeedsystems/gs-documentation/docs/microservices-framework/workflows/yaml-workflows/inbuilt-workflows.md

 The Godspeed framework offers a robust set of built-in functions to empower developers in orchestrating workflows seamlessly.
 Some of these essential functions include  ["com.gs.parallel"](#comgsparallel) enabling the execution of tasks in a sequential or parallel manner, respectively.
 For conditional logic, the framework provides ["com.gs.switch"](#comgsswitch), ["com.gs.if"](#comgsif) functions to make decisions based on specific criteria.
 Developers can iterate through tasks with ["com.gs.each_sequential"](#comgseach_sequential) and ["com.gs.each_parallel"](#comgseach_parallel) for controlled repetition.
 To capture and communicate data between tasks, ["com.gs.return"](#comgsreturn) comes in handy, while ["com.gs.log"](#comgslog) aids in logging crucial information for monitoring and debugging purposes.
 These built-in functions collectively enhance the efficiency and flexibility of workflow automation within the Godspeed framework.

 ### com.gs.transform
 This function enables you to convert data from one format to another using CoffeeScript or JavaScript scripting.
-By default, all the framework defined functions or developer written functions, have to return either [GSStatus](../native-language-functions.md/#gsstatus) or data.
-Now lets see how the framework qualifies your return as GSStatus or simple data.
-The framework sees that your returned data has one of `code` or `success` meta-keys.
-If present, it looks for the other GSStatus keys and set them.
-If it doesn't find any of these keys, it assumes all that you have returned is intended to be GSStatus.data
-It adds `code: 200` and `success: true` internally to your response and create a `GSStatus` out of it to pass on to next tasks or workflows.

-#### Example event for transform function
+See below a sample workflow:
+> The first task is doing the transformation and giving 'Hello' as output.
+> The second task is doing the transformation (concatenation of the output of the first task with query params of the request).

 <details>
 <summary>Example event for transform function</summary>